-His blue coat was a Victorian cosplay coat with the trim painted gold.
+His blue coat was a "Victorian" (Amazon keywords for historical clothing are NOT accurate) cosplay coat with the trim painted gold.
 We bought it on Amazon and removed and repainted buttons too.
 (Link.)
 The coat was paired with a gold vest for the "Beauty and the Beast" iconic number.

 His base costume always included a poet shirt, even as the prince.
 Search terms "Pirate" and "Gothic" will help you track down similar items.
 (Link.)
 We also put him in black knicker pants and sewed padding into the thighs in front to achieve something like a reverse leg wolf effect.
 For gloves he wore fingerless paw gloves (Link).
 All of the fur in his costume was painted to match the color of the wig.

 The feet were created by a student who used fur, batting, muslin, hot glue, and some sewing to make a wolf paw look.
 We started with a Demonia platform boot because the boy playing Beast was as tall as Belle, and we added lifts inside to boost him nearly six inches.
 The boots were covered in fur and the heel exposed to create a walking on toes look like a dog.
 Padding was added to the back to bring out the calf and with the thigh padding, exaggerate the illusion of a reverse dog leg.